Restream/reindexer/readme.md

 There are two LTS-versions of reindexer available: v3.x.x and v4.x.x.

 3.x.x is currently our mainstream branch and 4.x.x (release/4 branch) is beta-version with experimental RAFT-cluster and sharding support.
 Storages are compatible between those versions, however, replication configs are totally different.
-Versions 3 and 4 are geting all the same bugfixes and features (except replication-related ones).
+Versions 3 and 4 are getting all the same bugfixes and features (except replication-related ones).

 # Table of contents: